omnilord/iot_splmeter/README.md

 6. An ESP8266 will allow us to connect to a Wireless network and transmit the readings over MQTT for long-term logging and data analysis.

-7. These adapters will allow us to easily connect the ESP8266 to the circuit without having to worry about all the extra dumont cables that will eventually come loose.
+7. The ESP8266 SP-01 adapters will allow us to easily connect the ESP8266 to the circuit without having to worry about all the extra dumont cables that will eventually come loose.

 8. Breadboard jumpers will come in handy for the final build.
 You will see in my prototype that I formed 14 gauge steel wire by hand to craft jumpers.
 These bespoke jumpers worked really well, but they were almost too large for the breadboard connection points and I am worried that I may have damaged the plastic with them.